Types of AI and Input Models Explained

-ChatGPT is one of the fastest-growing artificial intelligence (AI)-powered apps of all time, but it is likely just the tip of the generative AI iceberg.
-With AI technology evolving unbelievably quickly, it can be difficult to keep up with the latest terminology and understand how it may impact your day-to-day life, both personally and professionally.
-In this post, the first of several in a forthcoming series, we’ll break down the fundamentals by defining key AI buzzwords and drawing a typical AI fine-tuning pipeline.
+ChatGPT is one of the fastest-growing artificial intelligence (AI)-powered apps of all time, but it is just the tip of the generative AI iceberg.
+The pace of AI’s advancements makes it difficult to keep up with the latest terminology, let alone understand how it may impact your day-to-day responsibilities.

 Top AI Use Cases